U-n-Own/UniversityNotes/University Notes/IntelligentSystemsForPatternRecognition/Lesson 13 - Autoencoders.md

 ## Unsupervised layerwise pretraining

-For autoencoders we want to build them deep, at the time backpropagate trough many layers we do a clever trick, we learn the first layer then we use the weights of the learnt architecture and so on
+For autoencoders we want to build them deep, at the time backpropagate trough many layers we do a clever trick, we learn the first layer then we use the weights of the learnt architecture we fix them so we don't need to backpropagate and we go for the next.

 ![[Pasted image 20230329173914.png]]

 ![[Pasted image 20230329173928.png]]